 The political change in 1989 led to a rethink.
-In 1990, the state wine-growing monopoly VINPROM was dissolved and most companies privatized.
-This surprised the new owners unprepared, who often brought with them no viticulture knowledge.
+In 1990, the state wine monopoly VINPROM was dissolved and most of the businesses were privatized.
+This unprepared surprised the new owners, who often had no knowledge of viticulture.
 From the year 2000, however, things went uphill.
-Since then, not mass, but quality is in the foreground.
-There were many family wineries.
-In addition, due to the excellent winemaking conditions, many foreign investors came to Bulgaria due to the excellent wine-growing conditions.
-By joining the EU in 2007, there were good sales prospects in the European market.
+Since then, the focus has not been on quantity but quality.
+Many family wineries were created.
+In addition, many foreign investors came to Bulgaria due to the excellent wine-growing conditions.
+By joining the EU in 2007, there were good sales prospects on the European market.
 The simultaneous loss of other markets (Russia, North Africa) reduced the need for lower wine quality.

-There are five winegrowing regions divided into subregions.
+There are five wine-growing regions, which are divided into sub-regions.
 The climate and the soil quality offer excellent conditions for viticulture.
-The country is located in the center of the Balkan Peninsula on the same latitudes as the Tuscany and Bordeaux between the temperate continental and the Mediterranean climate belt.
-The various mountain formations such as Pirin, Rhodope and, above all, the Balkan mountain range that runs through the country in an east-west direction protect the country from Aegean and Adriatic climatic influences.
-The humid Atlantic influences have the largest climate determining role.
+The country lies in the center of the Balkan Peninsula at the same latitude as that Tuscany and Bordeaux between the temperate continental and the Mediterranean climate belt.
+The various mountain formations such as Pirin, Rhodope Mountains and above all the Balkan mountain range running east-west across the country protect the country from Aegean and Adriatic climatic influences.
+The damp Atlantic influences have the greatest climate-determining role.

 Dunavska Ravnina (Danube Plain) - north

-The gently rolling countryside between Danube and Balkan Mountains are criss-crossed by many rivers.
-The vineyards cover about 15% of the total area.
-Important red wines are Cabernet Franc, Cabernet Sauvignon, Evmolpia, Gamay, Gamza (90% of the area of this variety), Merlot, Pamid, Pinot Noir and Syrah.
-Important white wines are Aligoté, Chardonnay, Dymiat, Misket Vrachanski, Muscat Ottonel, Riesling, Rkatsiteli, Sauvignon Blanc and Tamianka (Muscat Blanc).
-Well-known growing areas are Biala, Dve Mogili, Ljaskovets, Lom, Magura, Nikopol, Novo Selo, Orjahovo, Pavlikeni, Pleven, Rousse, Suhindol, Svishtov and Vidin.
+The gently undulating landscape between Danube and Balkan Mountains are crossed by many rivers.
+The vineyards cover around 15% of the total area.
+Important red wine varieties are Cabernet Franc, Cabernet Sauvignon, Evmolpia, Gamay, Gamza (90% of the area of this variety), Merlot, Pamid, Pinot Noir and Syrah.
+Important white wine varieties are Aligoté, Chardonnay, Dymiat, Misket Vrachanski, Muskat-Ottonel, Riesling, Rkatsiteli, Sauvignon Blanc and Tamianka (Muscat Blanc).
+Known growing areas are Biala, Dve Mogili, Ljaskovetz, Lom, Magura, Nikopol, Novo Selo, Orjahovo, Pavlikeni, Pleven, Rousse, Suhindol, Svischemov and Vidin.
 The region is known for its red, dessert and sparkling wines.